fapinheiro/jenkins-setup/README.md

 # Jenkins Setup

-A Jenkins setup with a master and slave to be able to develop and test Jenkins shared libraries and parallel process
+A Jenkins setup with a master and slave to be able to develop and test Jenkins shared libraries and parallel process locally

+# Requirements

+- Git 2.16.2.windows.1
+- Java OpenJDK 11
+- Docker Desktop for Windows 2.3.0.3

+# Run

+Just type .\Start.bat

+# Reference for Docker-Compose Commands

-# Docker Compose Run
+## Docker Compose Run
 docker-compose up -d

 docker-compose stop serviceName